zooteld/w2w-nodejs-pool/README.md

 #### 4) Host the front-end

-Simply host the contents of the `website_example` directory on file server capable of serving simple static files.
+The frontend is sourced from the w2w-frontend git repository.

+move to your /var/www/html/ directory then clone the repository.
+'cd /var/www/html/ && git clone https://github.com/w2w-coin/w2w-frontend.git temp && cd temp && mv * .. && cd .. && rm -r temp'

-Edit the variables in the `website_example/config.js` file to use your pool's specific configuration.
+Edit the variables in the `config.js` file to use your pool's specific configuration.
 Variable explanations:

 ```javascript